 Adult Programs & Meetings

-Ian J. Michener, Esq. of Consolo & Harbison offers this free legal outreach clinic on the first Thursday of the month from 6:00 to 8:15 PM, providing information, counseling, and advocacy in various areas of law, including family law, trusts & estates, criminal defense, landlord-tenant law, and legal issues facing small businesses.
+Ian J. Michener, Esq. of Consolo & Harbison offers this free legal outreach clinic on the third Monday of the month from 5:30 to 7:00 PM, providing information, counseling, and advocacy in various areas of law, including family law, trusts & estates, criminal defense, landlord-tenant law, and legal issues facing small businesses.

 Attendees receive a free 20-minute consultation with an attorney, who will provide counseling and access to legal resources as needed.
+Space is limited.
+Registration required at https://ccls.libcal.com/calendar/Phoenixville/legal-outreach.
 For more information, call 610-933-3013 x132 or e-mail firstname.lastname@example.org.

-Beginning April 9, 2018, the group will meet Mondays in the Community Education Room from 1:00 PM to 2:30 PM.
+The group meets online Mondays from 1:00 PM to 2:30 PM, and from 7:00 PM to 8:30 PM.
 Glenn Musser is the Group Facilitator.
 The group is free and open to the public.
-For a schedule of session topics or more information, see phoenixvilletg.com, or Click here to Email.
+For a schedule of session topics, to obtain the link for the next session on Google Meet, or more information, see www.phoenixvilletg.com, or Click here to Email.

-Writers of fiction can ask questions, get input, read their work aloud
+Writers of fiction can ask questions, get input.

-Adult writers of fiction are invited to attend this monthly meeting on the third Tuesday of the month from 6:30 to 9:00 PM and the second Thursday of the month from 6:30 to 9:00 PM in our Harrop Room for education, empowerment, and constructive criticism of their work.
-Led by Eric Parmer, the sessions offer writers the opportunity to ask questions about the writing process, read their work out loud, and receive and offer input on the material read.
-Writers wishing to have their work critiqued should submit their work to Eric prior to each meeting.
+Adult writers of fiction are invited to attend online Zoom meetings on the first and third Tuesdays of the month from 6:30 to 9:00 PM for education, empowerment, and constructive criticism of their work.
+Led by Vince Spiezio, the sessions offer writers the opportunity to ask questions about the writing process and receive and offer input on their material.
 The group is free and open to the public.
-To submit writing samples or for more information, contact Eric Parmer at firstname.lastname@example.org.
+To receive an invitation to the next Zoom session, or for more information, contact Vince Spiezio at firstname.lastname@example.org.

 A free club for book lovers!

-Our book discussion group meets monthly, usually on the first Monday of the month, from 7:00 to 8:30 PM in our Community Room.
+Our book discussion group for adults of all ages meets online/by phone via Zoom monthly, on the second Monday of the month, from 7:00 to 8:30 PM.
 Books discussed are selected democratically, and new members are always welcome.
+See the Events Calendar for information on the book to be discussed and to register to receive an invitation to the next Zoom session.
 The club is free and open to the public.
-For more information, call 610-933-3013 x132 or e-mail email@example.com.
+For more information, call 610-933-3013 x132.

 A book club for adults in their 20s and 30s!

-Our new book discussion group meets at a local restaurant at 7:00 PM on the last Tuesday of the month.
+Our book discussion group meets at 7:30 PM at a local restaurant or brew pub on the last Tuesday of the month.
 Books discussed are selected democratically, and new members are always welcome.
 The club is free and open to the public.
-Food and drink are not included but will be available for purchase.
-For more information, see the Adult Events Calendar or e-mail Christine Shaffer at email@example.com.
+See the Events Calendar for information on the next book to be discussed.
+For more information, e-mail Christine Shaffer at email@example.com.